 Hours: Tuesday – Saturday, 11am to 4pm

-About 9 miles NW of Safford on Hwy 70 is the little town of Pima, founded and settled in the 1880's by Mormons.
+About 9 miles NW of Safford on Hwy 70 is the little town of Pima, founded and settled in the 1880s by the Mormons.
 The big attraction here is the little Eastern Arizona Museum & Historical Society.
 It resides partly in the 1915 Pima Bank building and partly in the adjacent building that housed the local pharmacy.
 In fact, parts of the pharmacy are still there, on exhibit.